Last Updated: May 2026

 Besides the fresco, the church contains other notable artworks by Luini, including a fresco of the Last Supper and a Madonna and Child in the side chapel, making it a treasure trove of early Renaissance art.
 The church itself has a relatively sober façade overlooking Lake Lugano but is rich in artistic and spiritual significance.
 It used to be part of the monastery of the Order of Franciscan Friars and was later affiliated with the Reformed Friars Minor of Milan.

-The church is located near Piazza Bernardino Luini at the end of Via Nassa, the city’s elegant shopping street.
+The church is located near Piazza Bernardino Luini at the end of Via Nassa, the city’s elegant pedestrian shopping street.
+Via Nassa runs along the lakefront and is lined with boutiques carrying Swiss watches, Italian fashion and luxury goods — a wonderful stretch for an afternoon stroll after visiting the church.